Frequently Asked Questions

 How does the National Fund define “historic”?

-How do you define "stable congregation," considering the challenges presented by COVID-19?
+How do you define "stable congregation"?